Loch Ness Hub

 Glenurquhart Rural Community Association (GURCA) received a mandate from the community to seek to take-over the building.
 GURCA led the Community Asset Transfer process and the purchase of the building from The Highland Council was completed in February 2021.
 Meanwhile, In addition to grant funding, a Community Share offer was also successful, raising £110,000 through sale of shares in the business.

-The building is now Loch Ness Hub, a newly renovated visitor information centre incorporating Great Glen Travel, a baggage handling and transfer service for walkers of the Great Glen Way, Affric – Kintail Way and Loch Ness 360.
+The building is now Loch Ness Hub, a newly renovated visitor information centre incorporating Loch Ness Travel, a baggage handling and transfer service for walkers of the Great Glen Way, Affric – Kintail Way and Loch Ness 360.
 It aims to be a one-stop shop for information, tours and tickets for attractions in the area.
 It will also be a community transport hub promoting health walks and greener modes of transport such as ebikes.

 Project aims and objectives